hvanhorik-GDP/Master/Projects/Configuration - 6025/Project2/Project2/Readme.txt

 What is does based on the project specifications:

-Creates xml with 20+ settings
+1 - Creates xml with 20+ settings
-Reads and displays the xml
+2 - Reads and displays the xml
-loads 4+ languages
+3 - loads 4+ languages
-Allows the user to select the language
+4 - Allows the user to select the language
-Saves language selection to the xml file for the next startup Bonus - single file with languages
+5 - Saves language selection to the xml file for the next startup (xm is only saved on end command) 6 - Bonus - single file with languages

 XML file format:
 	<Player name="henry">